justinjiajia/cloud_security/labs/lab_7.md

    <img width="500" src="https://github.com/user-attachments/assets/b591f89f-8241-4032-84d0-e5644368e3c2" />

-9. Click the *Confirm subscription* link in the opened tab to confirm the subscription of your email address to the SNS Topic created by the stack.
+9. Click the *Confirm subscription* link in the opened tab to subscribe your email address to the SNS Topic.

    Then, close the tab that displays *Subscription confirmed!*

-You have now used your first AWS CloudFormation template to provision the lab environment, including an SNS topic and an IAM role.
-The purpose of the IAM role will become clear in task 2.
-We will take a deep dive into automating infrastructure deployment with CloudFormation in the later part of today's class.
+You have now used the AWS CloudFormation template to provision the lab environment, including two IAM Roles, a Lambda Function, and a SNS Topic.
+The purpose of these resources will become clear in subsequent tasks.

 <br>